Topics Map > University of Chicago > IT Services > Applications, Operating Systems, & Devices > Applications

 This article answers frequently asked questions about the Microsoft Campus Agreement.

-Actively enrolled University Of Chicago students can now download Microsoft Office and Microsoft Windows for free by visiting: http://softwarediscount.uchicago.edu/.
+Actively enrolled University of Chicago students can download, for free, Microsoft Office and Microsoft Windows by visiting: http://softwarediscount.uchicago.edu/.
 Sign in with your CNetID and password.
 Active staff and faculty can also download the software for personal use at a greatly reduced price.

-The Microsoft Campus Agreement is “a non-perpetual, annual license that is based upon the number of Faculty, Staff and Students that are currently enrolled/employed at the University of Chicago.”
-This means that current Faculty, Staff, and Students of the University of Chicago can install and use the software purchased via the license agreement for 12 months from the date of purchase.
-At the end of the license agreement, the University can then renew the license agreement; if the University decides not to renew, then we must un-install the software and discontinue use.
+The Microsoft Campus Agreement is a non-perpetual, annual license that is based upon the number of faculty, students, and staff who are currently enrolled or employed at the University of Chicago.
+Eligible users can install and use the software purchased for 12 months from the date of purchase.
+If the agreement is not renewed, access to the software must be discontinued and un-installed.

 The ITS Service Desk provides up-and-running installation support for the software made available through the Microsoft Campus Agreement.

 Individuals are NOT eligible for complimentary telephone support directly from Microsoft, but you can certainly feel free to utilize whatever online resources that Microsoft provides as well as their for-pay offerings.